XanaduAI/xir/docs/use/grammar.rst

 ---------

 The ``constants`` block provides a way to declare constants that can be referenced in other parts of the script.
-The syntax for specifying options is analogous to that of a (flat) JSON object or Python dictionary.
+The syntax for specifying constants is analogous to that of a (flat) JSON object or Python dictionary.

 .. code-block:: text